-With buy to let becoming a popular form of investment the UK market could not be stronger.
-More lenders are reducing rates and improving their lending criteria almost on a daily basis.
-Some favour buy to let as their preferred pension, whilst others use this for income.
+There have been many recent changes affecting landlords.
+Some lenders are reducing rates and improving their lending criteria almost on a daily basis.
+Some favour buy-to-let as their preferred pension, whilst others use this for income.
 Below we give some pointers to help.

 How much can you borrow?

 To get the best rates you should aim for 25% deposit however some lenders may lend up to 80%.
 The rate decreases in 5% increments from 80% Loan to value down to 60% LTV.